dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-showenrolment <USER>`

 Shows the enrolments of a user.
-Prints subject code, subject name, year, semester and role the user has in each subject they are enrolled in.
+Prints subject code, subject name, year, semester and the held role for each subject in which they are enrolled.

-Requires root to run.

 .. cmdoption:: <USER>

-    Login of the user to view enrolments details.
+    Login of the user